The Common Blue (Polyommatus icarus) can easily be confused with the Brown Argus (Aricia agestis).

 1. The Common Blue has a spot (the "cell spot") on the underside of the forewing that is absent in the Brown Argus;

-In southern European countries the Common Blue is easily confused with the Adonis Blue (Polyommatus bellargus).
+In southern European countries the Common Blue is easily confused with the Southern Common Blue (Polyommatus celina) and the Adonis Blue (Polyommatus bellargus).